Frequently Asked Questions

 2. Select the Top-Up Amount from options shown on the screen

 3. Insert the amount selected - Notes/Coins/Credit or Debit Cards accepted

-4. Remove the Smart Card from the pocket as indicated on screen
+4. Remove the Leap Card from the pocket as indicated on screen

-5. Your Smart Card is now Topped Up and ready for immediate use
+5. Your Leap Card is now Topped Up and ready for immediate use

-ePurse works in a similar way to mobile phone credit.
+Travel Credit works in a similar way to mobile phone credit.
 Every time you use the card to travel the cost of the journey is deducted.
-If there is insufficient no credit on the card it cannot be used for any further journeys until it is 'Topped Up'.
-Customers can add value to their card at Ticket Vending Machines in stations or on this website.
+If there is insufficient no credit on the card it cannot be used for any further journeys until it is 'Topped Up' at a ticket machine or online at www.leapcard.ie

 There are no Top-Up facilities at Ticket Offices.

 A Daily Cap runs from the first service of the day to the last service in that same day.